 What do we do with all the drawings?

 Children are incredibly creative and full of imagination.
-Whether with paints, pencils or scissors and glue - they create a world that often amazes us.
-This creativity is not only admirable, but should definitely be encouraged and valued.
-But as many parents and carers know, this creative development is often accompanied by a little chaos: drawings are hanging everywhere, crafts are piling up, and drawers are overflowing with homemade works of art.
+With paints, pencils, scissors, and glue, they create a world that often amazes us.
+This creativity is admirable and should definitely be encouraged and appreciated.
+But we know that this creative development often comes with a bit of chaos: drawings are lying and hanging everywhere, crafts pile up, and drawers overflowing with homemade works of art.

-This leads to disorder and sometimes conflict - because where do you put all the drawings?
-After all, you don't want to just throw the little artists' works in the recycling bin.
-But how can you appreciate all the artwork without sticking up the whole fridge and all the walls?
+This leads to clutter, and occasionally conflicts – because where do you put all those drawings?
+After all, you don't want to simply throw the little artists' works in the recycling bin.
+But how can you appreciate all these works of art without covering the entire refrigerator and all the walls with glue?

 A problem we know – and have solved